SLOWPOKE reactor: SLOWPOKE-1 and SLOWPOKE-2

 The SLOWPOKE research reactor was conceived in 1967 at the Whiteshell Laboratories of AECL.
 In 1970 a prototype unit called SLOWPOKE (both the name of the reactor and of the prototype reactor class of 2 reactors it was a member of; especially later when further generations of SLOWPOKE reactors had appeared, these types of reactors were named SLOWPOKE-1), was designed and built at Chalk River Laboratories.
 It was primarily intended for Canadian universities, providing a higher neutron flux than available from small commercial accelerators, while avoiding the complexity and high operating costs of existing nuclear reactors.
 The Chalk River prototype went critical in 1970, and was moved to the University of Toronto in 1971.
 It had one sample site in the beryllium reflector and operated at a power level of 5 kW.
 In 1973 the power was increased to 20 kW and the period of unattended operation was increased from 4 hours to 18 hours.
-The reactor was dismantled in 1976 and replaced in University of Toronto by a next generation SLOWPOKE-2 reactor.
+The reactor was dismantled in 1976 and replaced by a next generation SLOWPOKE-2 reactor.

 The first commercial example started construction in 1970 and was started up 14 May 1971 at AECL's Commercial Products Division in Tunney's Pasture - 20 Goldenrod Driveway, Ottawa, Ontario.
 It had a power output of 20 kW (thermal) and it was of the SLOWPOKE/SLOWPOKE-1 type.
-The reactor was a prototype and was shut down 1984.
+The reactor was a prototype and was shut down in 1984.

 Two reactors of SLOWPOKE aka SLOWPOKE-1 type were built.
 Both reactors have been decommissioned.

 In 1976 a next generation commercial design, named SLOWPOKE-2 (again both the name of the reactor and reactor class, further members of which were constructed elsewhere), was installed at the University of Toronto, replacing the original SLOWPOKE-1 unit (see above).
 The commercial model has five sample sites in the beryllium reflector and five sites stationed outside the reflector.